 As many of our clinics can involve a lengthy consultation, we would ask patients to complete our Online Forms where applicable before their appointment to reduce the consultation time.

 Click here for the Health Reviews and Assessment Clinics page where you can access these forms.

 All our doctors offer a comprehensive family planning service during normal surgery times.
 In addition, our practice nurses are also trained in family planning, and may be seen by appointment (for pill checks, coil checks, general advice).

-Please note that the fitting of coils or caps will require a special appointment.
+Please note that the fitting of caps will require a special appointment.